 Finding de right voice

-In order to start talking, we also needed a voice.
-We had some brand guidelines that defined Yoigo as a witty and easy-going brand.
+In order to start talking, we also needed to define our own voice.
+Our brand guidelines spoke about Yoigo’s witty and easy-going personality.
 But we needed some more detail in order to hear how it talks.
 We created a persona based on this characteristics and added some language guidelines and examples about what and what not to say.

 User journeys and conversational design